grackle-project/grackle/doc/source/Integration.rst

    Pointer to values containing specific heating rates.
 Rates should be in units of erg/s/g.
 Used when :c:data:`use_specific_heating_rate` is set to 1.

+.. c:var:: gr_float *RT_heating_rate

+   Pointer to the radiation transfer heating rate field.
+Rates should be in units of erg/s/cm\ :sup:`3`\.
+Used when :c:data:`use_radiative_transfer` is set to 1.

+.. c:var:: gr_float *RT_HI_ionization_rate

+   Pointer to the HI photo-ionization rate field used with radiative transfer.
+Rates should be in units of 1/s.
+   Used when :c:data:`use_radiative_transfer` is set to 1.

+.. c:var:: gr_float *RT_HeI_ionization_rate

+   Pointer to the HeI photo-ionization rate field used with radiative transfer.
+Rates should be in units of 1/s.
+   Used when :c:data:`use_radiative_transfer` is set to 1.

+.. c:var:: gr_float *RT_HeII_ionization_rate

+   Pointer to the HeII photo-ionization rate field used with radiative transfer.
+Rates should be in units of 1/s.
+   Used when :c:data:`use_radiative_transfer` is set to 1.

+.. c:var:: gr_float *RT_H2_dissociation_rate

+   Pointer to the H\ :sub:`2`\  photo-dissociation rate field used with radiative transfer.
+Rates should be in units of 1/s.
+Used when :c:data:`use_radiative_transfer` is set to 1 and :c:data:`primordial_chemistry` is either 2 or 3.

 It is not necessary to attach a pointer to any field that you do not intend to use.